NEW KIMONO Brand

 And to energize the artisans who create these beautiful pieces...

-This is the realization of a dream he has held for 37 years, since "DESIRE Passion" — the vision to make Japanese kimonos part of the global fashion world.
+This is the realization of a dream she has held for 38 years, since "DESIRE Passion" — the vision to make Japanese kimonos part of the global fashion world.

 Kimono Designer「HISAYO SHITO」Highlights